Table of Contents

 Diagnostic Workup for Urinary Tract Infections in Children

 The diagnosis of urinary tract infections in children is based on the presence of white blood cells in urinalysis with or without the isolation of bacteria in the urine.
-If the isolation of bacteria is possible, the finding of at least 50,000 colony-forming units per mL of a single uropathogen is diagnostic of urinary tract infections in children per the American Academy of Pediatrics criteria for the diagnosis of urinary tract infection in children aged 2 months to 2 years.
+If the isolation of bacteria is possible, the finding of at least 50,000 colony-forming units per ml of a single uropathogen is diagnostic of urinary tract infections in children.
+This is per the American Academy of Pediatrics criteria for the diagnosis of urinary tract infection in children aged 2 months to 2 years.

 - Elements of a UA:

 The collection of a urine sample for urinalysis might be challenging in children.
 Children who have control over urination can provide a mid-stream urine specimen, but younger children and infants are unable to do so.
 Urine specimen collection in that group of younger children is possible by either suprapubic aspiration or urethral catheterization.
 Children with fever who have a normal urinalysis or a normal urine dipstick should undergo a urinary culture test to exclude urinary tract infections.

 Patients with lower urinary tract infections are unlikely to have leukocytosis on a complete blood count.
 On the other hand, patients who are feverish and who are at risk of having pyelonephritis should undergo a complete blood count to look for leukocytosis.
 Renal function testing is also indicated as electrolyte imbalance is common in severe cases of urinary tract infections.